 - Capers.
 The final ingredient that makes the piccata sauce pop.
 They’re delightfully salty and briny!

 - Parsley.
 Fresh parsley is the perfect finishing touch.

-- Split the chicken breasts in half horizontally, into even thickness (see this video for a tip).
+- Split the chicken breasts in half horizontally into an even thickness (see this video for a tip).
 Season chicken with salt and pepper.

-- Dredge the chicken in the flour mixture.
-(No eggs required)
+- Dredge the chicken in the flour mixture, shaking off any excess.
+(No eggs required.)

 - Brown the outsides of the chicken, then transfer to a plate.